binksBrew/binksBrew/README.md

-- 👋 Hi, I’m @binksBrew
+- 👋 Hi, I’m @binksBrew.
-- 👀 I’m interested in Cybersecurity and Data Science
+- 👀 I’m interested in Cybersecurity and Data Science.
-- 🌱 I’m currently learning Btech In Computer Technology
+- 🌱 I’m currently learning Btech In Computer Technology.
 - 📫 You can reach me via LinkedIn - www.linkedin.com/in/isha-sangpal-133593225
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Passionate about both the digital realm of computers and the serene beauty of nature.